-Tandoori masala is an Indian spice mix consisting of cumin, coriander, cloves, cinnamon, ginger, garlic, chili, turmeric, mace, and salt.
-"Tandoor" refers to a type of clay oven first used in India that allows for high-heat cooking.
-"Masala" in Hindi -- one of the main languages spoken in India -- means "seasoning."
+Tandoori masala is an Indian spice mix consisting of a variety of spices, including cumin, coriander, and turmeric.
+A tandoor is a type of clay oven first used in India that allows for high-heat cooking.
+Masala means "seasoning" in Hindi, one of the main languages spoken in India.
 Tandoori masala is used to flavor many Indian dishes.

 You can make this spicy mix ahead of time and store it in an airtight container.
 Creating a tasty meal will then be a simple matter of marinating and grilling your dish.

-Dry-roast the cumin, coriander seeds, cloves, and cinnamon sticks in a pan on a low flame, until they begin to release their aroma.
-Remove the mixture from fire and allow it to cool.
+Toast the cumin, coriander seeds, cloves, and cinnamon sticks in a pan over low heat until they begin to release their aroma.
+Remove the spices from heat and allow them to cool.

 Grind the ingredients in a coffee grinder to make a smooth powder.